AsyaOrlova/llm-yield-prediction/rebuttal/README.md

 | Mistral Small    |   0.51 ± 0.00   |   0.66 ± 0.00   | **0.59 ± 0.03** |   0.60 ± 0.04   | **0.61 ± 0.02** |   0.63 ± 0.04   | **0.56 ± 0.03** |   0.62 ± 0.02   | **0.57 ± 0.03** |   0.61 ± 0.05   |

 Conclusion:
-I can be observed that in the few-shot setting generalist LLMs still outperform chemical LLMs in most cases.
+It can be observed that in the few-shot setting generalist LLMs still outperform chemical LLMs in most cases.
 The best accuracy=0.61 achieved by Mistral Small (k=6) is 11% higher than the best result achieved by chemical LLMs (accuracy=0.5 by Galactica-6.7B).